kzhong130/ibex-code/README.md

 + Oblivious bidding
     + [bidding/libs](./bidding/libs/): implementation of libraries used in the oblivious bidding protocol.
-We used and modified the Microsoft's [SealPIR](https://github.com/microsoft/SealPIR) codebase.
+We used and modified the original Microsoft's [SealPIR](https://github.com/microsoft/SealPIR) codebase.
     + [bidding/microbench](./bidding/microbench/): microbenchmarks of oblivious
       bidding protocol.